 Capacitive touch panels are more often used for big surfaces, as they need less accuracy.

-As you probably know, a thin glass surface covers capacitive touch screens.
+As you probably may already know, a thin glass surface covers capacitive touch screens.
 Under this glass surface, covered with a protective layer, lies a thin layer of electrodes.
-The electrodes on the corner of the panel provide the voltage for the thin film layer.
-When the finger touches the screen a small electrical charge is transferred to the finger, and the electrical circuit is complete.
-This creates a voltage drop on that part of the screen, and the touch is detected.
+The electrodes on the corner of the touch panel provide the voltage for the thin film layer.
+As your finger touches the screen a small electrical charge is transferred to the finger and the electrical circuit is complete.
+This creates a voltage drop on that part of the screen, and the touch is being detected.

 Projected capacitive

-The projected capacitive touch panel is the more compound capacitive technology.
-Beneath the glass with the protective cover (that we mentioned above), there is a pattern of electrode layers – or the matrix.
-This pattern forms the plane of X and Y coordinates which the controller uses to calculate the event of the touch.
+The projected capacitive touch panel is a more complex capacitive technology.
+Beneath the glass with the protective cover (mentioned above), there is a pattern of electrode layers – called the matrix.
+This pattern forms the plane of X and Y coordinates, which the controller uses to calculate the touch event.

 This variant of touch panels is used for smaller dimensions, as it’s more accurate than surface capacitance.